alexsemendinger/alexsemendinger.github.io/_posts/2025-02-26-transformer-gentle-introduction.markdown

 # The full one-layer Transformer

 Our first tour through the attention mechanism described how the *final* token can receive information from all previous tokens in the context.
 In actual Transformer models, an attention head updates *every* token with information from the tokens preceding it.
 There are two reasons for this:
-1. In a model with multiple layers of attention, this allows for information to make multiple hops between tokens.
-This allows for richer contextual representations and more complicated algorithms.
-In part 3 of this series, we'll see an especially important simple example in *induction heads*.
+1. In a model with multiple layers of attention, this allows information to take multiple hops between tokens, allowing for richer contextual representatinos and more expressive algorithms.
+One important algorithm of this type is the [induction head](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html), which performs a simple kind of in-context learning.
 2. When *training* a Transformer, next-token probabilities are computed for every position simultaneously and compared to the actual next tokens that appear in the sequence.
 This is a huge efficiency improvement: when processing a sequence with $$n$$ tokens, this means you get $$n$$ pieces of feedback rather than just one.

 In this walkthrough, we'll rewrite the attention mechanism in a way that reflects this, and also add in the second (simpler) piece of a Transformer block: the multilayer perceptron (MLP) layer.